Landauer's principle

-Landauer's principle is a physical principle pertaining to the lower theoretical limit of energy consumption of computation.
+Landauer's principle is a physical principle pertaining to a lower theoretical limit of energy consumption of computation.
 It holds that an irreversible change in information stored in a computer, such as merging two computational paths, dissipates a minimum amount of heat to its surroundings.
+It is hypothesized that energy consumption below this lower bound would require the development of reversible computing.

+The principle was first proposed by Rolf Landauer in 1961.